 Microsoft Word can automatically check the readability of your writing [here’s how].
 If you don’t use Word, that’s OK.
 You can copy-paste your paper into a free, online Flesch-Kincaid readability test like the one pictured below.

 2nd Writing Tip: Your friends can help.

 Ask a peer to read your paper and summarize each part.
 If they misunderstand your paper, then you probably need to revise.

 And offer to read your peer’s paper.
 Remember, writing well is hard work.
 We’re in this together.

 Have your computer read your paper aloud so that you can hear how it sounds [here’s how].
-Revise the paper until your writing no longer sounds unnatural, overly complicated, etc. (This is also a good way to find errors, so you might proofread your final draft by re-listening to it.)
+Revise the paper until your writing no longer sounds unnatural, overly complicated, etc. (This is also a good way to catch errors that are easy to overlook, so you might proofread your final draft by re-listening to it.)

 What this means: It should be difficult for me to disagree with you.

 So support your claims.
 And don’t make your claims so strong that you cannot support them.
 Also, tell your reader about the strongest objection(s) to your thesis.
 After that, salvage your thesis from the objection(s).

 4th Writing Tip: Not all criticism is equal.

 When criticizing someone’s argument, you don’t want to resort to name calling or other fallacious responses.
 You want to criticize the argument and its conclusion.